My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 2. Jungle denim supplement

 This is the one that came to me immediately after the first one.
-The second then.
-I see you're following and I like it!
+The second one, then.
+I see you're following and I like that!

 Maybe my favorite.
-The one that seems the most natural in any case.
+The one that seems the most natural anyway.

 man in jeans and green jacket on rails